splunk/observability-workshop/content/en/tko/session-5/docs/deploy-loadgen.md

 ```

 {{% alert title="Workshop Question" color="danger" %}}
-What has happened to the metrics in the Apache Dashboard?
+What has happened to the Memory metric for the `php-apache-0` Pod?
 {{% /alert %}}

 Let the load generator run for around 2-3 minutes and keep observing the metrics in the Kubernetes Navigator and the Apache dashboard.